androidseb25/iGotify-Notification-Assistent/README.md

 # iGotify

-A small Gotify server notification assistent to trigger Push Notifications to iOS Devices (App Link down below) over Firebase
+A small Gotify server notification assistent that decrypt the message and trigger a Push Notifications to iOS Devices via Apple's APNs (App Link down below)

 ## ⭐ Features

 * show received notifications with markdown
+* decrypted the message with a public key that is generated from the iGotify device
-* trigger notifications with Firebase service
+* trigger notifications over Apple's APN's

 ## 🔧 How to Install Gotify & iGotify-Notification-Assist